ferocemarcello/fileRanker/README.md

 # Usage

--Go to the project folder with the command line -Install requirements with pip install -r requirements.txt -Run the program with python main.py {folder_absolute_path}
+● Go to the project folder with the command line

+● Install requirements with pip install -r requirements.txt

+● Run the program with python main.py {folder_absolute_path}

--End with any string which contains the string "quit"
+● End with any string which contains the string "quit"